Protective Orders and Domestic Violence

 If you are experiencing or in fear of domestic violence, you need to protect yourself.

 You, and by extension your family, deserve a safe environment in which to live and raise your children.
 In an emergency, you should police protection by calling 911.
 If you are in process of leaving the person abusing you or your children, you can (and should) seek a protective order.

 The family lawyers at our office can and will do everything legally possible to ensure your safety.
-Our staff at The Law Office of Rhonda Telford Naidu will handle your situation with discretion, professionalism and care you can put your trust in.
+Our staff at Naidu Law, Family law attorneys will handle your situation with discretion, professionalism and care you can put your trust in.

 What Is a Protective Order?